-- 4. The instrument appointing a proxy or proxies must be under the hand - of the appointor or of his attorney duly authorised in writing.
-Where the instrument appointing a proxy or proxies is executed by a corporation, it must be executed either under its seal or under the hand of an officer or attorney duly authorised. - 5.
-The instrument appointing a proxy or proxies must be deposited at the Company's Registered Office at Wisma EMC, 972, Jalan Baru, 13700 Prai, Penang not less than forty-eight (48) hours before the time set for the meeting. - 6.
-If the space provided in the proxy form is not sufficient, an appendix attached to the proxy form duly signed by the appointer is acceptable. - 7.
-Those proxy forms which are indicated with " $\sqrt{}$ " in the spaces provided to show how the votes are to be cast will also be accepted. - 8.
-Only members registered in the Record of Depositors as at 10 September 2014 shall be eligible to attend the meeting or appoint proxies and vote on their behalf. - # Applicable to shares held through a nominee account.
+- 5. The instrument appointing a proxy or proxies must be under the hand of the appointor or of his attorney duly authorised in writing.
+Where the instrument appointing a proxy or proxies is executed by a corporation, it must be executed either under its seal or under the hand of an officer or attorney duly authorised. - 6.
+The instrument appointing a proxy or proxies must be deposited at the Company's Registered Office at Wisma EMC, 972, Jalan Baru, 13700 Prai, Penang not less than forty-eight (48) hours before the time set for the meeting. - A corporation which is a member may authorise by resolution of its directors or other governing body such person as it thinks fit to act as its representative at the meeting in accordance with Section 147 of the Companies Act, 1965. - 8.
+If the space provided in the proxy form is not sufficient, an appendix attached to the proxy form duly signed by the appointor is acceptable. - 9.
+Those proxy forms which are indicated with " $\sqrt[4]{n}$ in the spaces provided to show how the votes are to be cast will also be accepted. - 10.
+Only members registered in the Record of Depositors as at 21 September 2015 shall be eligible to attend the meeting or appoint proxies and vote on their behalf. - # Applicable to shares held through a nominee account.